-This post was sniffed out in partnership with the supremely dog-friendly Caribou Highlands Lodge, who treated us to a stay in exchange for including them in our guide to vacationing the North Shore with your pooch.
+This post was sniffed out in partnership with Caribou Highlands Lodge.
 Our honest review?
 They’re pawesome — give ’em a call to book your North Shore vacay (and tell them we sent ya!).

-It can be tricky to plan a weekend full of dog-friendly, pooch-approved activities, so I ever-so-selflessly volunteered to drag my family to the North Shore to sniff out how the heck to vacation in the great north with hounds in tow ‒ all for our readers’ benefit.
+It can be tricky to plan a weekend full of dog-friendly, pooch-approved activities, so I ever-so-selflessly volunteered to drag my family to the Minnesota North Shore to sniff out how the heck to vacation in the great north with hounds in tow‒all for our readers’ benefit.
 (That’s you.
 You’re welcome!)

-What follows is a jam-packed Rover-worthy itinerary: a few of the many dog-friendly hikes, sights, and bites the North Shore has to offer.
+What follows is a jam-packed Rover-worthy itinerary of dog-friendly hikes, sights, and bites.
 We hope it inspires your next northern getaway with your pups.

-My hubs, our two fur babies ‒ Monte and Shelby ‒ and I hit the open road on a Friday afternoon.
+My hubs, our two fur babies‒Monte and Shelby‒and I hit the open road on a Friday afternoon.
 Our first stop: Castle Danger Brewery in Two Harbors.
 With tons of outdoor seating and grrr-eat beer, we were pretty darn pleased with the start to our weekend.
-The pups loved stretching their legs on the roomy deck and getting loads of attention from countless dog lovers stopping by our table to offer up free pats.
+The pups loved stretching their legs on the roomy deck and getting loads of attention.

 Then onward to our home away from home for the weekend, the ridiculously dog-friendly Caribou Highlands Lodge in Lutsen.
 This gorgeous resort welcomes leashed pups throughout nearly the entire resort.

-For those who book their Pooch Package, Caribou Highlands Lodge even delights four-legged guests with a super pawesome goody bag packed with nummy treats, a portable dog bottle, cute brag tag, poo bags, and guides for your stay.
+For those who book their Pooch Package, Caribou Highlands Lodge even delights four-legged guests with a super pawesome goody bag.
 Pup yeah!

-Immediately after check-in, we were invited to kick back by the firepit for a couple of ooey, gooey, roast-your-own s’mores ‒ a nightly perk for all lodge visitors (weather permitting).
+After check-in, we were invited to kick back by the firepit for s’mores‒a nightly perk for all lodge visitors.

 Then off to our lovely, spacious, well-equipped townhouse to rest up before the next day’s packed agenda.

 We got an early start with a hearty breakfast on Coho Cafe & Bakery’s cozy dog-friendly patio.
-The adorable cafe is in Tofte, just a short drive south of Lutsen, and near our next stop for the day, Oberg Mountain.
+The adorable cafe is in Tofte, just a short drive south of Lutsen.

 The 2.3-mile Oberg Mountain Loop Trail is a scenic hike with photo ops galore, featuring Lake Superior, the Sawtooth Mountain range, and Lake Oberg.
 Monte and Shelby loved sniffing out pockets of wild blueberries.